-- Alternate adding milk mixture and flour to the grated potatoes.
-Add in about 1 cup of milk and mix well to combine.
-Then add in 1 cup of flour and mix well to combine.
-Continue to alternate the flour and milk mixture until all of the flour and milk is incorporated in the potatoes. (see video)
+- Start by adding the milk mixture to the grated potatoes.
+Alternate the flour and milk mixture until all of the flour and milk is incorporated in the potatoes. (see video)

-- Add two tablespoons of butter in small dollops into the mixture.
+- Add butter in small dollops into the mixture.
 Mix in the butter well.

 - Once all of the milk, flour and butter is incorporated into the potatoes, grease ramekins or baking pans liberally with more butter.
 Do not flour pans.

-- Pour mixture into each ramekin leaving about 1 inch of space at the top.
+- Pour mixture into the greased baking tin leaving about 1 inch of space at the top.

-- Remove from the oven and allow puddings to slightly cool before attempting to remove them from the ramekins or tins.
+- Remove from the oven and allow pudding to slightly cool before attempting to remove them from the tin.